2024/25 Indy Pass Buyer’s Guide

 Newsroom Featured Lift Passes 2024/25 Indy Pass Buyer’s Guide

-Note: The 2024/25 Indy Pass is off sale now.
+Note: The 2024/25 Indy Pass is currently off sale.

-You likely familiar with the bigger, more popular ski passes, like the Ikon Pass, Epic and The Mountain Collective passes.
-But there’s another ski pass you should seriously consider.
-That’s the Indy Pass, described as “the spirit of alpine skiing at North America’s authentic, independent resorts.”
-The pass features 2 days at each resort, with 25% off your third day.
+You’re likely familiar with the bigger, more popular ski passes, like the Ikon Pass, Epic Pass, and The Mountain Collective.
+But there’s another ski pass, the Indy Pass, which you should seriously consider.
+Described as “the spirit of alpine skiing at independent resorts,” the Indy Pass features 2 days at each resort, with 25% off your third day.
+Buy early, however, as this ski pass is only on sale for a limited time.

-Buy early, however, as prices go up incrementally as the next season gets closer.
-Plus, in 2023, there was such high demand that a waitlist was established.
-The Indy Pass, which is guaranteeing access to 200 ski resorts and cross-country ski areas for the 2024-25 season, may not include the big-name ski resorts, it includes some wonderful smaller ski areas like the Lutsen Mountains in Minnesota, Red Lodge in Montana, Jay Peak in Vermont, and so many more offer a great ski experience.
-Since all the participating resorts are independent, the total list is not completely final at the start.
-Indy Pass adds a number of new ski areas every season.
+Indy Pass, which is now guaranteeing access to 200 ski resorts and cross-country ski areas for the 2024-25 season, may not have the star power of some of the major ski passes.
+However, it includes some wonderful ski areas like the Lutsen Mountains in Minnesota, Red Lodge in Montana, Jay Peak in Vermont, Mt.
+Hood Meadows in Oregon, and so many more.

 Red Lodge skier Powder bluebird day.